Ibuprofen 200mg and Codeine phosphate 12.8mg

 mifepristone, quinolone antibiotics

-medicines used to relieve stomach cramps, prevent travel sickness and to treat Parkinson's disease.
+medicines used to relieve stomach cramps, prevent travel sickness and to treat Parkinson's

 medicines used to treat diarrhoea (eg. kaolin, pectin, loperamide).